sfeuerriegel/ResearchGroupTools/README.md

 #> F-statistic: 3.575e+04 on 2 and 85 DF,  p-value: < 2.2e-16
 ```

--   `showCoeftest()` show coefficient tests, but hides (dummy) variables starting with a certain string.
+-   `showCoeftest()` shows coefficient tests, but hides (dummy) variables starting with a certain string.

 ``` r
 x1 <- 1:100